Yordii-CE/easyflow/README.md

 # Getting started

 1. Dowload this framework.
+2. Rename 'easyflow' to your project name.
-2. Working in the App folder (Ignoring Core and Screenshot folder).
+3. Working in the App folder (Ignoring Core and Screenshot folder).

 ```sh
 app